graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Wait for the first result in {incrementalResults} to be available.
 - Let {initialResult} be that result.
 - Return {initialResult} and {BatchIncrementalResults(incrementalResults)}.

+Note: {ExecuteExecutionPlan()} does not directly raise field errors from the incremental portion of the Execution Plan.

 ### Yielding Incremental Results